Name: Jack Chase

 - Chase's first manager in Colorado was Bill Mathews.
 His first promoter was Babe Shosky, who was the mover and shaker on the Walsenburg boxing scene.
 In 1944, at the earliest, Chase was under the control of Johnny Kelloff.
 Circa 1945, he went back to an unnamed Colorado manager but returned to Kelloff by the time he finally beat Kenny Watkins in his third try.
 The newspapers credit Kelloff for his improved performance.

-Jack Chase's complete story is in Springs Toledo's Chasing Jack Chase.
+Jack Chase's story is told in Springs Toledo's Chasing Jack Chase.